Your source for forklift manuals!

 Stand-up Counterbalanced Forklifts

-For this kind of forklift, 10.5 to 11.5 feet work
+For this type of forklift, aisles between 10.5 and 11.5 feet are usually adequate.

-Narrow Aisles – Forklift aisle requirements for Reach Trucks
+Narrow Aisles – Forklift Aisle Requirements for Reach Trucks

 Reach Truck

-Reach Truck Aisle
+Reach Truck Aisles

 Deep Reach Truck

-Very Narrow Aisles
+Very Narrow Aisles (VNA)

 Turret Truck / Swing Reach

-Order Picker / Order Selector / Stock Picker
+Order Picker / Stock Picker

-- Unguided Cherry Picker clear aisle is 76 inches
+• Unguided Cherry Picker aisle: 76 inches

-- A Guided Cherry Picker clear aisle is 52 inches
+• Guided Cherry Picker aisle: 52 inches